Interview with Mario and John, World Travelers Exploring “One Week São Paulo”

 What were your first experiences with the local culture and people?

 John: One funny thing was the meme I remembered from years ago about Brazilians’ first words being “come to Brazil.”
-That phrase kept popping in my mind as we arrived, and it felt iconic to finally be here.
+That phrase kept popping in my mind as we got here.
+It felt special to be here at last.

-Mario: We also wandered through an open-air art gallery filled with vibrant graffiti and street art.
-One of the first paintings we saw was a giant Batman mural, which set a cool tone for the neighborhood.
-It felt like the city had this raw, creative energy that was really inspiring.
+Mario: We walked through an outdoor art gallery that was full of bright graffiti and street art.
+One of the first things we saw was a big Batman mural.
+That made the area feel cool right away.
+It looked like the city was full of real, creative energy.
+I found it very inspiring.

 🛒 Exploring Brazilian Life: Grocery Shopping and Local Flavors